drezy/Hotseat/README.md

 ## License
-This project is licensed und the MIT License.
+This project is licensed under the MIT License.